 The song was to be ‘Me and Bobby McKee, though Kristofferson recalls thinking he heard ‘McGee.’

 Half-heartedly, Kristofferson agreed to write the song, though he later admits that it took him quite a while to come up with all the facets of the classic.
-One that would then be sung by Janet Joplin, the version that would be highly revered among Country music aficionados and casual listeners today.
+One that would then be sung by Janis Joplin, the version that would be highly revered among Country music aficionados and casual listeners today.

 It’s Not a He it’s a She